-The British Columbia Human Rights Tribunal has reviewed and accepted a Human Rights Group Complaint filed by Beacon Hill Softball parent Mike Sharpe on behalf of all Beacon Hill Softball Association girls who played softball at Pemberton Park during the 2019 season and those who currently play softball at Pemberton Park.
-(As of July 30, 2020 the complaint is expected to be amended to include additional girls along with those named in the original complaint.)
+The British Columbia Human Rights Tribunal has reviewed and accepted a Human Rights Group Complaint filed by Beacon Hill Softball parent Mike Sharpe on behalf of all girls who have played softball at Pemberton Park since the start of the 2019 season and/or currently play at Pemberton Park.
+(It is expected that the Complaint will be amended before the hearing date to include additional girls.)

 The complaint is based on gender equity.
 It alleges that the City of Victoria has discriminated, and is continuing to discriminate against the girls by failing to provide a regulation softball field and park infrastructure comparable to what they provide for the predominantly male baseball programs in the city.
-View the complaint and the city’s response here.
+You can view the complaint and the city’s response here.

 The complaint is expected to be heard before the Human Rights Tribunal sometime later in 2020.